bloominstituteoftechnology/node-db-challenge/README.md

+# Sprint Challenge: RDBMS and SQL - Projects & Actions

+This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.

+This Sprint explored Adding Data Persistence to Web APIs and you were taught the following modules: Introduction to Relational Databases and SQL, Inserting and Modifying Data, Querying Data; Migrations and Seeding and Introduction to Data Modeling.

+In your challenge for this Sprint, you will demonstrate proficiency by creating an API that persist data to SQLite3.

+## Instructions

+**Read these instructions carefully.
+Understand exactly what is expected _before_ starting this Sprint Challenge.**

+This is an individual assessment.
+All work must be your own.
+Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
+You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

+You are not allowed to collaborate during the Sprint Challenge.
+However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
+Your work reflects your proficiency Adding Data Persistence to Web APIs and your command of the concepts and techniques in the Introduction to Relational Databases and SQL, Inserting and Modifying Data, Querying Data; Migrations and Seeding and Introduction to Data Modeling modules.

+You have three hours to complete this challenge.
+Plan your time accordingly.

+## Commits

+Commit your code regularly and meaningfully.
+This helps both you (in case you ever need to return to old code for any number of reasons and your project manager.

+## Description

+In this challenge, you **design** and build an application for managing `Projects` and `Actions` in the spirit of David Allen's _Getting Things Done (GTD)_ methodology.

+Use _Node.js_, _Express.js_ and _Knex_ to build a RESTful API for a `Project Tracker` application that persists data to a _SQLite_ database.

+This will be akin to the Web API that you built in the last sprint, only this time, you'll be writing the persistence layer.

+## Self-Study/Essay Questions

+Demonstrate your understanding of this week's concepts by answering the following free-form questions.
+Edit this document to include your answers after each question.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

+1. Explain the difference between `RDBMS` and `SQL`.
+1. Why do tables need a `primary key`?
+1. What is the name given to a table column that references the primary key on another table.
+1. What do we need in order to have a _many to many_ relationship between two tables.

+## Project Set Up

+Follow these steps for starting your project.

+- [ ] Create a forked copy of this project.
+- [ ] Add your project manager as collaborator on Github.
+- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.